nathanlane/nathanlane.github.io/index.md

     development, the benefits of which persisted through time and in industries not directly targeted by the policies.<br><br></p><p><strong>[</strong>Coming this
     month<strong>] The New Empirics of Industrial Policy.</strong><br><strong>Abstract</strong>
-    - Nations have and will continue to shape their industrial destinies through industrial policy.
+    - Nations have and will continue to shape their economic destinies through industrial policy.
 Nevertheless, the literature on industrial policy is thin, dwarfed by the attention these policies receive by policymakers across the world.
-I review the empirical issues surrounding these policies, emphasizing how new microeconometric work confronts these issues.
+I review the empirical issues surrounding these interventions, emphasizing how new microeconometric work confronts these issues.
 This review is a proposal to take these interventions—along with all their complexities—more seriously as objects of inquiry.
 Doing so requires serious evaluations of past policy, but also reevaluation of past consensus.</p>